d-lynch95/Portfolio-1-GreatOceanRoadsters/README.md

 We also tested the social media links at the bottom of the page and they all led to the respective social media sites.

+On the itinerary page we tested the clickable links in the text.
+Each attraction when clicked leads to a wikipedia or website entry about the attraction.
+We tried this on multiple browsers and on mobile devices and the links opened without any issues.

+The itinerary page also contains underlined links that connect to the contactus.html page when clicked.
+These links all work as expected and open the link in the new tab.

+We tested the controls of the iframe youtube video on mobile, tablet and laptop.
+Users have the ability to start and stop the video as needed, increase or decrease volume and view in fullscreen.

 ### Unfixed Bugs
  - There are no current bugs that we're aware of.